 The UCLA dermatology resident curriculum uses an integrated curriculum, which encompasses textbook review, journal clubs, and lectures.
 Monthly journal clubs review current basic science, general dermatology, dermatopathology, and dermatologic surgery articles.
 Lectures are given by UCLA faculty as well as by residents.
 Lecture goals are to discuss, enhance, and review reading material.
 In addition, each resident presents a Grand Rounds lecture to the UCLA faculty and residents every year.
 Topics range from basic science and clinical research to disease management and board preparatory material.

 The West Los Angeles Veterans Affairs Hospital is an integral part of the residency training program.
-The hospital is located about 10 minutes from the Westwood campus, and the clinic meets for 5 half days per week.
+The hospital is located about 10 minutes from the Westwood campus, and the clinic meets for five half days per week.
 Four residents staff the clinic each day, three for medical dermatology and one for Mohs surgery.
 The faculty at the West LA VA includes several of the full-time faculty from the residency program, as well as several voluntary academic affiliates who are based in private practice.
-Dr. Jenny Kim is the chief of the dermatology section at the West LA VA.
+Dr. David Beynet is the chief of the dermatology section at the West LA VA.
 There is extensive surgical experience at this site, including over 600 Mohs cases per year.
-Dr. David Beynet is the Associate Director of Dermatologic Surgery there.
-Residents also get hands-on experience running the phototherapy center, supervised by Dr. Melvin Chiu.

 Olive View-UCLA Medical Center is a county hospital located in the north end of the San Fernando Valley, approximately 30 minutes from UCLA.
 The county facility, re-built in May 1987, has both inpatient and outpatient services to meet the needs of low income and indigent patients, as well as the surrounding middle class community.
 Among the outpatient facilities, the dermatology clinic at Olive View has a unique patient population with wide-ranging pathology, encompassing inflammatory, autoimmune and neoplastic skin disorders.
 Approximately 50% of patients are Hispanic, while the other 50% are Caucasians, Asians, African-Americans and many other diverse ethnicities.
 Olive View is also the referral center for the ValleyCare system of County-operated clinics.
 These community-based clinics serve residents of the San Fernando, Santa Clarita, and Antelope Valleys in north Los Angeles County, and provide Olive View with a large patient population and an extraordinary breadth of diversity.
 Dr. Delphine Lee serves as the Director of Resident Education at the Olive View Dermatology Clinic.